 - Explain the following to your merit badge counselor:

 - The differences between saving and investing, including reasons for using one over the other.

-newspaper.
-Explain to your merit badge counselor the importance of the
+- Explain to your merit badge counselor what the following investments

 - Common stocks

 - Mutual funds

 - Life insurance